Scille/parsec-cloud/docs/rfcs/old/0009-use-email-as-main-human-identifier.md

 So it would mean to develop a cooking format to turn email into a readable UserID.

 On top of that this would increase the complexity when creating a User for a human which already had a previous User revoked (given we would want to have both Users with the same UserID name pattern).
-We need to have a cooking format not using randomness or to interrogate the backend (with all the concurrency issues that implies...) to get the previous UserID corresponding of the given email and patch it.
+We need to have a cooking format not using randomness or to interrogate the server (with all the concurrency issues that implies...) to get the previous UserID corresponding of the given email and patch it.

 In the end I don't think it's worth it to go this way, using UUID for UserID linked to HumanHandle is just much simpler.
-Another interesting point is using UUID may allow us to totally hide human identity to the Backend in the future (by having a secured entity separated from the backend storing the UserCertificates).
+Another interesting point is using UUID may allow us to totally hide human identity to the Server in the future (by having a secured entity separated from the server storing the UserCertificates).

 ## Non-human actors